ALSETLab/OpenIMDML/README.md

 -  **Controls:** contains power electronics and controller logic models for the variable speed drive model.
 -  **Functions:** contains one function that implements an iterative method for estimating the induction motor equivalent circuit parameters using only the motor nameplate data.

+## Copyright and License Information

+**OpenIMDML:** Copyright August 2023 - current [Luigi Vanfretti](https://github.com/lvanfretti), [ALSETLab](https://github.com/ALSETLab), Troy, NY (Formely SmarTS Lab, Stockholm, Sweden).

+The authors can be contacted by email: <a href="mailto:emaildofachini@gmail.com?subject=OpenIMDML_License">emaildofachini@gmail.com</a>.

+This Source Code Form is subject to the terms of the [3-Clause BSD license](https://opensource.org/licenses/BSD-3-Clause).

+## Acknowledgements

+This paper is based upon work supported by the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy (EERE) under the Advanced Manufacturing Office, Award Number DE-EE0009139.